huynguyenbao/huynguyenbao.github.io/_posts/2025-01-25-CG-Project.md

 <a id="A4_1"></a>
 #### Bloom

 In real life, sometimes, the extreme brightness from the light source can overwhelm the human eyes and camera, producing the effects of extending the borders of light area in the scene.
-Simulating this effect is not an easy task hence we follow the guidline from [LearnOpenGL](https://learnopengl.com/Advanced-Lighting/Bloom) to achieve the bloom effects for the lamp in our scene.
+Simulating this effect directly in is not an easy task hence we follow the guidline from [LearnOpenGL](https://learnopengl.com/Advanced-Lighting/Bloom) to achieve the bloom effects for the lamp in our scene.

 Code: